jmespath-community/jmespath.spec/README.md

 # JMESPath Specification

 Any changes to the [JMESPath specification](https://jmespath.site/main/#specification) must have a JEP (JMESPath Enhancement Proposal) which is tracked in this repo.
-While there are implementations of JMESPath in over 9 different languages, we currently track implementations of 4 implementations of the JMESPath Community specification.
+While there are implementations of JMESPath in more than 9 different languages, we currently track 4 implementations of the JMESPath Community specification.
 We want to make sure that any modifications to the spec make sense for all JMESPath and JMESPath Community libraries.

 A JEP helps to work through the design process for new additions and ensures that the JMESPath community has a chance to give feedback before it's officially part of the specification.